 We learn who we are through a culture that tells us what it wants us to hear, and we believe in a narrative that is both comfortable and pacifying.
 By believing what we are taught, we learn to act within the bounds of the societal narrative.
 We date how our society wants us to date, we learn what our society wants us to learn, and we work the kinds of jobs our society wants us to work.

 With Red Pill Theory, you’re offered a choice, you can continue living in relative comfort by blindly following the path that society has set for you, or you can give up that comfort and learn the truth.

 Just like in The Matrix, the truth isn’t pretty.
 Human behavior is often driven by petty, selfish impulses, and taking the red pill means confronting that who you are might not be as noble or heightened as you’ve been taught to believe.

-Through taking the red pill, you’re sacrificing comfort but gaining power: the power to control your life and choose the values that you live by.
+Through taking the red pill, you’re sacrificing comfort but gaining power: the power to control your life.

-Instead of taking a job that society has taught you is appropriate to you, once you take the red pill, you can create a career based on your personal beliefs.
+Instead of taking a job that society has taught you is appropriate to you, once you take the red pill, you can create a career based on your personal passions.

 Instead of marrying someone who society has taught is appropriate for you, you can date anyone, because you will learn that what you’ve been taught about the opposite sex and sexual attraction is dead wrong.

 Instead of being trapped by the limiting beliefs that have been passed on to you by your family, friends, and society as a whole, you will free yourself to understand that who you are is something you can control and change.